EpsilonSolutions/netscaler-command-reference/docs/appflow/appflow-action/appflow-action.md

 <b>clientSideMeasurements</b>
 On enabling this option, the NetScaler will collect the time required to load and render the mainpage on the client.

+<b>pageTracking</b>
+On enabling this option, the NetScaler will start tracking the page for waterfall chart by inserting a NS_ESNS cookie in the response.

+<b>webInsight</b>
+On enabling this option, the netscaler will send the webinsight records to the configured collectors.

+<b>securityInsight</b>
+On enabling this option, the netscaler will send the security insight records to the configured collectors.

+<b>videoAnalytics</b>
+On enabling this option, the netscaler will send the videoinsight records to the configured collectors.

+<b>distributionAlgorithm</b>
+On enabling this option, the netscaler will distribute records among the collectors.
+Else, all records will be sent to all the collectors.

+<b>MetricsLog</b>
+If only the stats records are to be exported, turn on this option.

+<b>TransactionLog</b>
+If over stats channel, transactions logs also need to be sent, set this option appropriately.
+By default netscaler sends anomalous transaction logs over metrics channel.
+This can be changed to ALL or NONE transactions

 <b>referenceCount</b>
 The number of references to the action.